WebAssembly/spec/spectec/test-prose/TEST.md

       b) Let j be $ibytes__1^-1(N, $mem(z, 0).BYTES[(i + ao.OFFSET) : (N / 8)]).
       c) Let c be $invlanes_(Jnn X M, j^M).
       d) Push the value (V128.CONST c) to the stack.
   d.
-If vloadop_0 is of the case ZERO, then:
+If vloadop_0 is ZERO, then:
     1) Let (ZERO N) be vloadop_0.
     2) If (((i + ao.OFFSET) + (N / 8)) > |$mem(z, 0).BYTES|), then:
       a) Trap.